Invariant splitting principles for the Lipshitz--Ozsv\'ath--Thurston correspondence: Naturality in bordered Floer homology

-We now turn to the bordered setting.
-Given a bordered 3-manifold $M$ with one boundary component (which contains the basepoint $z$), we consider a similarly defined category $\mathcal{G}_M^\partial$: \begin{itemize} \item Objects of $\mathcal{G}_M^\partial$ are embedded bordered Heegaard diagrams; \item Morphisms are isotopies, handleslides, ambient stabilizations and destabilizations, and elements of $\mathrm{Diff}^+_0(M,\partial M)$ (i.e. those isotopic to the identity). \end{itemize} It follows from \cite{LOT_bordered_HF} that the functors $\CFDh$ and $\CFAh$ are weak Heegaard invariants, i.e. to every elementary bordered Heegaard move correspondong to an edge $e$ in $\cG_M^\partial$ from $\cH$ to $\cH'$, they define a homotopy equivalences $\Psi^D(e): \CFDh(\cH) \ra \CFDh(\cH')$ and $\Psi^A(e): \CFAh(\cH) \ra \CFAh(\cH').$ In particular, there is are well-defined representations
+Any two bordered Heegaard diagrams for equivalent bordered 3-manifolds can be related by a sequence of elementary bordered Heegaard moves, which consist of the following: \begin{enumerate} \item isotopies of the $\alpha$- and $\beta$-curves not crossing the boundary of $\Sigma$; \item handleslides of the $\alpha$ curves over $\alpha$ circles\footnote{I.e., both $\alpha$ arcs and circles can slide over $\alpha$-circles, but no $\alpha$ curves can slide over $\alpha$-arcs.} and of the $\beta$ circles over $\beta$ circles; \item stabilizations and destabilizations in the interior of $\Sigma$. \end{enumerate} Therefore, just as in the closed case, we may consider the graph $\mathcal{G}_M^\partial$, defined as follows: \begin{itemize} \item Vertices of $\mathcal{G}_M^\partial$ are isotopy classes of bordered Heegaard diagrams (again, here we mean that the $\alpha$ and $\beta$ curves are considered up to isotopy fixing the boundary; \item The edges of $\mathcal{G}_M^\partial$ are given by handleslides, ambient stabilizations and destabilizations, and elements of $\mathrm{Diff}^+_0(M,\partial M)$ (i.e. those isotopic to the identity).
+Note that we include handleslides of $\alpha$-arcs over $\alpha$-circles. \end{itemize} It is established in \cite{LOT_bordered_HF} that $\CFDh(-)$ and $\CFAh(-)$ are both weak Heegaard invariants, i.e. to every elementary bordered Heegaard move corresponding to an edge $e$ in $\cG_M^\partial$ from $\cH_0$ to $\cH_1$, they define a homotopy equivalence $\Psi^D(e): \CFDh(\cH_0) \ra \CFDh(\cH_1)$ and $\Psi^A(e): \CFAh(\cH_0) \ra \CFAh(\cH_1).$ In particular, there are well-defined representations

 given by taking a loop of bordered Heegaard moves $\eta$ to the composite of the maps induced by those moves.
+A priori, it is unclear whether these representations are trivial.

+We shall not define strong bordered invariants, i.e. we will not pin down a minimal set of relations which must be checked to determined whether a map of graphs $F: \cG_{M, z}^\partial \ra \cC$ gives rise to transitive system.
+Rather, we show that any loop of elementary bordered Heegaard diagrams (between embedded diagrams) must induce the identity morphism.

-The first step is to prove the analogue of \Cref{thm: JTZ} in the bordered setting.
-By \cite[Proof of Corollary 4.2]{lipshitz2013faithful}, taking the box-tensoring with $\widehat{CFAA}(\mathbb{I})$ induces an equivalence of categories; therefore it suffices to work with type D structures.
+According \cite[Proof of Corollary 4.2]{lipshitz2013faithful}, the functor $\widehat{CFAA}(\mathbb{I})$ induces an equivalence of categories; therefore we only need to establish naturality for one of $\CFDh$ or $\CFAh$.
+We shall work with type D structures. \\